Here’s why you should be using an air purifier—stat

 Fibrous air filters are found in some of the most popular air purifiers and work to physically filter pollutants by capturing particles via the filter fibers.
 A HEPA (high-efficiency particulate air filter) filter is one of the most common terms you’ll hear thrown around with air purifiers.

-Found in many vacuum cleaners and air purifiers on the market, HEPA filters are a fibrous pleated air filter that theoretically removes at least 99.97% of dust, pollen, mold, bacteria, and any airborne particles with a size of 0.3 microns or more.
+Found in many vacuum cleaners and air purifiers on the market, HEPA filters are a fibrous pleated air filter that theoretically removes at least 99.97% of dust, pollen, mold, bacteria, and any other airborne particle with a size of 0.3 microns or more.

 Air purifiers that we’ve tested like the Wynd Home Purifier and the Blueair Classic 205 uses HEPA filters to collect particulate matter.